 BREACH OF SOCIAL CONTRACT

 All governments are inherently oppressive—even the most capitalist and democratic governments.
 (Encyclopaedia Britannica) Each citizen and resident of the United States have offered their explicit and tacit consent for such an apparatus to exercise leadership.
 One must review the political legitimacy of this social contract whenever the ruling body betrays the will of the common people.
 Likewise, one must assess the legitimacy of the police whenever their conduct breaches the trust of the public.
 The onus is on the police to prove their worth, because the electoral and judicial systems already allow for the police to exist, even without direct consensus from the masses.
 Many citizens have bought into the mythology that the absence of police or government influence will result in chaos or anarchic discord, but that logic is mostly conceptual or theoretical.
 The actual breakdown of the United States’ social order occurred when corruption took hold of the agencies with monopoly on violence.
 The real mayhem began when a state, supposedly built on principles of equality and justice, witnessed the dominant class terrorizing the less powerful using tyrannical policing.
 The peace a lot of citizens enjoy in this country then, is an illusion, because a fraction of her citizens experiences that tranquility, while the rest do not.
 In a democracy, when only some of the people are safe from state brutality, no one is safe, because not everyone is safe.
 The people must ask themselves then, does everyone benefit by maintaining the status quo?
 If the police enforce different laws unfairly, defend different peoples unfairly, and punish different peoples unfairly, then what kind of stability are the “protected” clinging onto?
-Since those possessing the right to carry out force offer no authentic peace or security, one cannot help but reconsider the viability of rebelling against the establishment.
+Since those possessing the right to carry out force offer no authentic peace or security, one cannot help but reconsider the viability of disrupting normality.

 Riots in response to police brutality and racial injustice is justifiable ethically and morally when one considers the generations of authoritarian policing in communities of color and the working class.
 The role of BLM protests is to hold leaders (who have sworn to protect and serve the people) accountable for their misconduct.
 Some of the more verbose media personalities have lazily equated stolen products, loss of profits, or burnt properties to murdered people.
 However, I wager, the more pressing matter is the agencies exercising force have savagely and illegitimately taken civilian lives, specifically black lives.
 Putting attention to the damages caused by rioters is peripheral at best, meaning those details are by far the least significant facts of the moment.
 What the United States ought to focus on is the function and purpose of the BLM network.
 Additionally, the United States must reflect, “How can we as a nation ensure safety for BLM members as they march in the streets, who then get detained by the very authorities they are dissenting?”
 Instead of feeling confounded by the inevitability of civil disobedience producing needless destruction, the country should remember, these destructions come deficient to an already broken system, which has ravaged countless human lives for many, many years.